M.U.L.E.: Enhanced versions

 The source code to M.U.L.E., believed lost, was revealed in 2020 to be in the possession of Julian Eggebrecht.
 In the 1980s he had pitched an enhanced 16-bit version of the game.
 EA accepted the idea and sent him two discs with the source code of the original.

+Another officially licensed version called M.U.L.E.
+Online was released via the itch.io platform on May 30, 2023.
+This version faithfully recreates the Atari 8-bit version of the game with both local and online multiplayer included and enhanced keyboard, mouse, and gamepad controls.
+It is available for Windows, macOS and Linux.

 World records

 According to Twin Galaxies, the following records are recognized: